CodeGrade/orca/docs/orca_data_definitions.md

 The output includes the key given in the original job for use on the Bottlenose side.
 The `shell_responses` array contains a transcript of the output from each `GradingScriptCommand`.

-A successful `GradingJobOutput` will _always_ contain TAP output.
-An unsuccessful `GradingJobOutput` will still contain any responses of commands executed by the script; if the Orca VM harness fails (e.g., due to resource limits) the `errors` array will be non-empty.
+A successful `GradingJobOutput` will _always_ contain output.
+An unsuccessful `GradingJobOutput` will still contain any responses of commands executed by the script; if the worker fails (e.g., due to resource limits) or an operation on the server removes the job (e.g., cancelling a job in the queue), the `errors` property will contain a non-empty array.